-The cost of living in Italy varies depending on location, just like it does in the U.S. and other parts of Europe.
-In general, the northern Italian regions and big cities are the most expensive.
-These areas tend to cost more than living in the U.S.
+Italy is an amazing country for expats.
+The cost of living in Italy varies depending on location, just like in the U.S. and other parts of Europe.
+The northern Italian regions and big cities are generally the most expensive.
+However, they are often less expensive than the top cities in the USA.

 To learn more about the cost of living in Italy, check out our breakdown of living expenses.